digital-asset/docs.daml.com/docs/2.7.9/docs/daml/reference/interfaces.rst

 Configuration
 *************

-In order to use this feature, your Daml project needs to target Daml-LF version ``1.15`` or higher which is the current default.
+To use this feature your Daml project must target Daml-LF version ``1.15`` or higher, which is the current default.

 If using Canton, the protocol version of the domain should be `4` or higher, see :ref:`Canton protocol version <protocol_version>` for more